 - Assets - autos, banking, investments, retirement, stocks, real estate, etc.

-- Debts - mortgages, credit card, student loans, etc.
+- Debts - mortgages, credit cards, student loans, etc.

 - Budgets and cash flow are important elements surrounding finances.
 Each party must demonstrate positive cash flow going forward.
 (Worksheets can be provided.)

-- Assets such as retirement plans and a 401ks need special legal work to divide (QDRO).
+- Assets such as retirement plans and 401ks need special legal work to divide (QDRO).